Penelope Caldwell, R.N., C.N.M., D.N.P.

 2013-Doctor of Nursing Practice: University of Northern Colorado

 1995-Master of Science in Nurse-Midwifery: State University of New York at Stony Brook, Stony brook, NY

 N332-Acute care and End of Life, Winter and Spring

 N435-Integrative Practice, Summer

 I am interested in the work of Foucault as it relates to the power of language and discourse and how it constructs 'truth'.

-Caldwell, P., & Purtzer, MA. (under review).
+Caldwell, P., & Purtzer, MA.
+(2015).
 Long-Term Learning in a Short-Term Study Abroad Program: "Are we really truly helping the community?
-Manuscript submitted on March 2014 to Public Health Nursing.
+Public Health Nursing.